 La Tosca (1918) Famous Players-Lasky Corp.
 Distributor: Famous Players-Lasky Corp; Paramount Pictures.
 Presenter: Adolph Zukor.
 Director: Edward Jose.
 Scenario: Charles E. Whittaker.
 Camera, Ned Van Buren.
 Cast: Pauline Frederick, Frank Losee, Jules Raucourt, Henry Hebert, W.H.
 Forstelle.
+Filmed at least partly in St. Augustine, Florida.
 5 reels.
 This film appears to be LOST

 Famed Italian actress Francesca Bertini also made a version this same year, of which only fragments survive.